 HIKI NŌ, Hawai`i’s New Wave of Storytellers, teaches elementary, middle and high school students how to create PBS-quality news features that reach a statewide audience on PBS Hawai`i and a worldwide audience on pbshawaii.org.
 In the process, students acquire the life skills needed to succeed in college and career.

-This episode is the final in a series of six shows in which each episode focuses on a specific Hawaiian value.
-The Hawaiian value for this show is mālama, which means to care for, protect and maintain.
+This episode is the fifth in a series of six shows in which each episode focuses on a specific Hawaiian value.
+The Hawaiian value for this show is ‘ike pono, which means to know what is right.

 185 results found (showing 101 - 110)